Planning and Learning with Adaptive Lookahead: Contraction-Based Adaptive Lookahead

+\emph{State-aggregation} is an example of an approximation that preserves orders and that is available in many domains where states are based on locality (like the maze environment considered in \cref{sec:experiments}).
+Assume that we have access to a state-aggregation scheme that splits the state space into $S/m$ groups of size $m$ such that for every two states $s_1,s_2$ in the same group $|V^\star(s_1) - V^\star(s_2)| \le \epsilon$ and for any state $s_3$ from a different group $|V^\star(s_1) - V^\star(s_3)| > 2 \epsilon$.
+Then the optimal value of the aggregated MDP $V^\star_{agg}$ is $m$-order-preserving as long as $| V^\star_{agg}(s) - V^\star(s)| \le \epsilon$ for every $s \in \calS$, since the position of a state can be shifted due to the aggregation by at most the size of its group $m$.

-\algQPI{} (\cref{alg:quantiles-PI}) resembles \algTPI, but instead of a contraction coefficient $\kappa,$ it takes as input a vector of quantiles (budgets) $(\theta_1,\dots,\theta_H) \in [0,1]^H$ for some predetermined maximal considered lookahead $H$. \algQPI{} attempts to maximize the contraction in every iteration while using $\ell$-step lookahead in at most $\theta_{\ell} \cdot S$ states.
-This is achieved by performing $\ell$-step improvement on the $\theta_{\ell}$ portion of states that are furthest away from $V^\star.$ Note that \algQPI{} is a generalization of $h$-PI, obtained by setting $\theta_h = 1$ and $\theta_l = 0$ for all $\ell \ne h.$
+\algQPI{} attempts to maximize the contraction in every iteration while using $\ell$-step lookahead in at most $\theta_{\ell} \cdot S + m$ states.
+This is achieved by performing $\ell$-step improvement on the $(\theta_{\ell} + m/S)$ portion of states that are furthest away from \appxVstar{}.

 The following result is complementary to Theorem~\ref{thm:threshold-PI}: now, instead of choosing the desired iteration complexity (via $\kappa$ in \algTPI), we choose the desired computational complexity per iteration via budgets $(\theta_1,\dots,\theta_H).$ For the resulting iteration complexity we define the induced contraction factor: \begin{definition} [Def. of $\kappatheta$] Let $\{\pi_t\}_{t=1}^T$ be the sequence of policies generated by \algQPI{}.
 Let $h_t^\theta(s)$ be the largest lookahead applied in state $s$ in iteration $t$ when running \algQPI{} with quantiles $(\theta_1,\dots,\theta_H)$.
 For a given $\kappa$, define